jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

-#Developing IBM Bluemix applications in Java with Eclipse and DevOps Services
+####Developing IBM Bluemix applications in Java with Eclipse and DevOps Services

-This tutorial shows you how to develop a Java application using IBM Bluemix, DevOps Services and the RTC client for Eclipse.
+This tutorial shows you how to develop a Java application using IBM Bluemix, IBM DevOps Services and the RTC client for Eclipse.

-##Prerequisites

-Before you proceed, ensure that you register your IBM id with [Bluemix](https://bluemix.net/).
-Use the same IBM id to login to IBM DevOps Services.
+Make sure that your IBM id is registered with [Bluemix](//bluemix.net).
+Login to DevOps Services with your IBM id.

-##Getting your app
+#####Getting your app

 We'll start by forking the sample project, [WordCounter](https://hub.jazz.net/project/pskhadke/WordCounter/overview).
 This project uses Jazz Source Control Management (Jazz SCM for short).
 It contains a manifest for deploying to Bluemix